agross25/React-Notes-App/README.md

 - Dynamically resizes according to screen size
 - Different aesthetic fonts and styles
 - Opaque background image for increased quality
+- Option to display or hide password during signup and login
+- Password confirmation necessary to create account
+- Can logout from dashboard
+- Account creation directs user to login page with instructions

 # Tech Stack